-Morrison Mahoney partner Bill Schneider was recently quoted in Massachusetts Lawyers Weekly regarding a fire case where the insurance carrier violated Chapter 176D.
+Morrison Mahoney partner Bill Schneider was recently quoted in Massachusetts Lawyers Weekly regarding a loss assessment insurance coverage dispute, Brennan v.
+Metropolitan Property and Casualty Insurance Company, before the U.S. District Court for the District of Massachusetts.

 To read the full article, click here [subscription].